skip navigation

 In (within) vs. On (surface)

-tomatoes in a bowlThe tomatoes are in the bowl.
+tomatoes in a bowlShe put the tomatoes in a bowl.

-He placed the tomatoes into the paper bag(in + to = inside)
+She placed the tomatoes into a paper bag(in + to = inside)

-The tomatoes are on top of the bowl.
+She placed the tomatoes on top of a bowl.

 In the street refers more to the area within: the central, traffic area of the street.
 Usage varies among speakers.